LLNL/raja-suite-tutorial/lessons/06/README.md

 In this example, you can use the "UM" resource so that the data can be accessed by the CPU or GPU.

-There is a `TODO` comment in `six.cpp` where you can modify the code to allocate GPU memory.
+There is a `TODO` comment in the `six.cpp` exercise file where you can modify the code to allocate GPU memory.
 When you are done, build and run the example:

 ```
 $ make six